Toni Kroos: 2015–19: Sustained domestic success and European dominance

-2019–present: Return of Zidane and Ancelotti & record sixth FIFA Club World Cup title
+2019–2021: Fifth FIFA Club World Cup title

 On 22 December 2018, Kroos won his record fifth FIFA Club World Cup after his team defeated Al Ain FC with a 4–1 margin in the final.
 On 20 May 2019, he extended his contract with the club until 2023.

 On 17 August 2019, Kroos opened his goal account for the campaign in the La Liga season opener against Celta Vigo at Balaídos in a 3–1 win with a long range effort.
 On 22 October 2019, he scored the winning goal in a 1–0 victory over Galatasaray in his 100th appearance in the Champions League.

-On 8 January 2020, Kroos scored his first Supercopa goal directly from a corner kick against Valencia in the 2019–20 Supercopa de España Semi-final in Jeddah as Los Blancos won 3–1.
+On 8 January 2020, Kroos scored his first Supercopa goal directly from a corner kick against Valencia in the 2019–20 Supercopa de España semi-final in Jeddah as Los Blancos won 3–1.
 Three days later, Real Madrid won the Supercopa after beating the local rivals Atlético Madrid on penalties.
 On 16 February, Kroos again scored against Celta Vigo, this time at the Bernabeu in a 2–2 league draw.
 This was his sixth goal against the Galician club, meaning he had scored against them more than any other team in his career.

 On 16 June, when La Liga restarted after a three-month hiatus due to the COVID-19 pandemic, Kroos scored Real Madrid's first official goal at the Alfredo Di Stéfano Stadium in just four minutes in an eventual 3–1 win over Eibar.
-One month later, Real Madrid went on a 10 game winning run and won the 2019–20 La Liga with Kroos featuring in all 11 matches post lockdown.
-On 8 August, Kroos' season came to an end as City eliminated Madrid in the Champions League Round of 16 (4–2 on aggregate).
-Despite a disappointing end to the season, this was Kroos' most prolific season in White netting six goals across all competitions.
+One month later, Real Madrid went on a ten-game winning run and won the 2019–20 La Liga title with Kroos featuring in all 11 matches post-lockdown.
+On 8 August, Kroos' season came to an end as Manchester City eliminated Madrid in the Champions League Round of 16 (4–2 on aggregate).